izmailovpavel/bnn_covariate_shift/README.md

 If at test time the data is corrupted, e.g. by Gaussian noise, and the pixels near the boundary of the image are activated, the MAP solution will ignore these pixels, while the predictions of the BNN will be significantly affected.

-In the paper, we extend this reasoning to general linear dependencies between input features for both fully connected and convolutional Bayesian neural network.
+In the paper, we extend this reasoning to general linear dependencies between input features for both fully connected and convolutional Bayesian neural networks.
 We also propose _EmpCov_, a prior based on the empirical covariance of the data which significantly improves robustness of BNNs to covariate shift.
 We implement _EmpCov_ as well as other priors for Bayesian neural networks in this repo.